mattburns/mattburns.github.io/content/blog/posts/2022-03-02-hands-on-car-sunshade-comparison/index.md

 How simple is the design?
 Is it fiddly to operate?
 Does it have moving parts that are liable to break?
 Does it look good on the inside _and_ the outside?

-### Re-positionable
+### Repositionable

 Can the sunshade be easily uninstalled and reinstalled?

 ### Clean

-Does the sunshade make cleaning the car more diffficult?
+Does the sunshade make cleaning the car more difficult?
 Does the sunshade become a thing that itself needs cleaning?

 ### Secure